Ula666/AWS/README.md

 - works on the instance level
 - they are attached to your VPC and subnet
 - they have inbound and outbound traffic rules deffined
-- security groups are stateful if you allowd inbound rule that will automatically be allowed outbound
+- security groups are stateful if you allowed inbound rule that will automatically be allowed outbound

 ### What is subnet?
 - subnet can have multiple EC2 instances